liupei101/DSCA/README.md

 We show some important configurations as follows:
 - `task`: `HierSurv`.
 It means loading a DSCA network.
 - `magnification`: `x5_x20`.
 It means loading dual-stream patches.
 - `dims`: `1024-384-384-4`.
-It means the input dimension of different layers in DSCA.
+It means the input dimensionality of different layers in DSCA.
 These layers are input layer, patch feature embedding layer, hidden layer, and output layer, from left and right.

-The pseudo-code of DSCA implementation (simplified for better understanding) is as follows:
+The pseudo-codes of DSCA implementation (simplified for better understanding) are given as follows:
 ```python
 class DSCA(nn.Module):
     """A hierarchical network for WSI with multiple magnitudes.